Abu al-Husain al-Nuri

 Nuri and several of his friends were accused of heresy and charged in 878 C.E.
 Nuri offered to be tried before his companions.
 The regent at the time was impressed by such magnanimity and investigated the case and found these Sufis to be good Muslims.
 Thus he set the accused free.
-Nuri, however, was exiled to Raqqa in Syria, whence he returned some years later, much deteriorated physically.
+Nuri was exiled to Raqqa in Syria, and returned later on.

 Poetry and statements from Nuri are narrated in popular Sufism.
 According to popular accounts, he gained the title "Nuri" because he "radiated light when talking".
 He was acquainted with Junayd Baghdadi.